mlpack/mlpack/doc/user/methods/knn.md

 //                                  mlpack::RPTree,
 //                                  arma::fmat>::Tree;

-// Build the trees with std::move() to avoid copying data.
+// We build the trees here with std::move() in order to avoid copying data.
 //
 // For RPTrees, this reorders the points in the dataset, but if original indices
 // are needed, trees can be constructed with mapping objects.
 (See the RPTree